Skip to main content

 Hydrogen

-The Council has approved all 27 revised Recovery and Resiliency Plans (RRPs), of which 23 include a REPowerEU chapter.
+The Council has approved all 27 revised Recovery and Resilience Plans (RRPs), each of which includes a REPowerEU chapter.
+Since 2021, more than 100 amendments to the RRPs have been approved by the Council.

 Implementation and expected results

-The RRPs will help EU countries achieve the 2030 targets for renewables and energy efficiency, and paves the way towards reaching the EU’s objectives for 2040.
+The RRPs will help EU countries achieve the 2030 targets for renewables and energy efficiency, and pave the way for reaching the EU’s objectives for 2040.

-Already by 2026, the RRPs are expected to bring tangible deliverables, such as
+By 2026, the RRPs are already expected to deliver tangible results, such as

-• 60 GW of additional renewable capacity, including more than 15 GW for offshore wind
+• 60 GW of additional renewable capacity, including more than 15 GW of offshore wind

-• promote 28 million MWh of savings in annual primary energy consumption
+• 28 million MWh of savings in annual primary energy consumption

-• modernise 14 000 km of electricity transmission and distribution lines
+• the modernisation of 14 000 km of electricity transmission and distribution lines

 The RRPs are a significant part of the measures included in the National Energy and Climate Plans (NECPs).
 The measures included in the REPowerEU chapters, and more generally in the RRPs, will also bring tangible results aligned with the EU Solar Energy Strategy, the Wind Power Package, the Action Plan on electricity grids and the recommendation and guidance on speeding up permit-granting for renewable energy and related infrastructure projects.